The days following the obelisk's appearance were unlike any Blackstone had seen in decades.

 "I want to join," she said softly.

 Elira hesitated.
-"You're not even trained.
+"You're not trained.
 Who sent you?"

 "No one.
 I followed the symbols.
 They called to me."

-Mark studied her, then nodded.
+Mark studied her for a long moment.
+Then he nodded.
 "Then you're already one of us."

-Back at the surface, Vrix watched through a scrying pool as rumors spread across the student body.
-An underground lecture circle had begun sharing suppressed magical theory tied to the Pillars.
-Recruits were creating glyph-prints in chalk along hallways—subtle, near invisible, but present.
+At the surface, Vrix watched through a scrying pool.
+Rumors spread across the student body.
+An underground lecture circle circulated suppressed magical theory tied to the Pillars.
+Recruits scrawled glyph-prints in chalk along hallways—subtle, nearly invisible, yet undeniably present.

-The entire academy was being rewritten.
-Not with war alone, but with memory, with reclamation.
+The academy itself was being rewritten.
+Not with war alone, but with memory, reclamation, and whispers of power long buried.

-In the Maw's private sanctum, the mirror cracked.
+In the Maw's private sanctum, her mirror cracked.

 Not shattered.
 Not broken.
-But fractured, fine lines tracing the surface.
+Just fractured, fine lines tracing the surface.

-She stared at it, breath held, as if expecting a voice to emerge.
+She stared, breath held, as if expecting a voice to emerge.

 "Crownless… but not voiceless."